Aditya30december2003/Hotstar/README.md

-Hotstar Clone using reactjs and tailwind css
+🚀Hotstar Clone using reactjs and tailwind css